WRTeam-in/elms-doc/mobile-app/index.md

 ## Overview

-Thank you for purchasing **e-School**.
+Thank you for purchasing **eLMS**.
 We appreciate your support.
-In this documentation, you will find instructions on how to set up the mobile application for e-School.
-This document also provides features of e-School.
+In this documentation, you will find instructions on how to set up the mobile application for eLMS.
+This document also provides features of eLMS.

 ## Contact Information